Run an FME Workspace from Python using FMEWorkspaceRunner

 • You must have FME Form (formerly FME Desktop) installed on the machine running the Python script.

-• You need to know the path to your FME workspace and the required published parameters of your workspace.
+• You need to know the path to your FME workspace and the required published parameters for it.
 For information on creating and modifying published parameters within your workspace, see the documentation.

 • If you are using a Python installation that is not the one provided by FME, then you must ensure the Python version is compatible with the version of FME used.